containerd/containerd/docs/namespaces.md

 If we need to inspect containers, images, or other resources in various namespaces the `ctr` tool allows you to do this.
 Simply set the `--namespace,-n` flag on `ctr` to change the namespace.
-If you do not provide a namespace, `ctr` client commands will all use the the default namespace, which is simply named "`default`".
+If you do not provide a namespace, `ctr` client commands will all use the default namespace, which is simply named "`default`".

 ```bash
 > sudo ctr -n docker tasks